SenseNet/sensenet/docs/action.md

 The Action URL can contain a parameter called `back`.
 The portal uses this value when there is a need to **return (redirect) to the previous page** after an operation - e.g. editing content properties.
 It is possible for portal builders to control the behavior of actions: whether to include the backurl or not.
 The default behavior of the portal is the following: all actions contain the `backurl` parameter except the *Browse* action.

-You can control the visibility of the back url parameter in the following places:
+You can control the visibility of the back URL parameter in the following places:

 - **Application property**: when you create an application in the repository, you can set the value of the `IncludeBackUrl` field to Default, True or False.
 - **ActionLinkButton control**: when you put a control to a content view there is an `IncludeBackUrl` property that you can set.
 This overrides the value that is given in the application.